 Who Won the 2019 Tournament?

 Fourteen teams competed in this year’s tournament and at the end of a highly entertaining group stage, the four best teams were Jaipur, Patna, Goa, and Gujarat.
 This meant that Jaipur played Gujarat in the first semi-final and Patna played Goa in the second semi-final.
+That reminds me that I saw on www.cricketonlinebetting.in some predictions about the score of this student competition.

 In the first semi-final, Jaipur were put into bat first and they managed to score 164 runs from their twenty overs.
 This was due to a fine half-century from Kafeel Maurya.
 In reply, Gujarat barely got going and struggled to 124⁄8 from their allotted 20 overs.
 Ankit Singh was the pick of the Jaipur bowlers as he picked up 4 wickets for 27 runs from the 4 overs that he bowled.